 It's backed by the

-@ethereumjs/vm EVM implementation, the same one used by ganache, Remix and Ethereum Studio.
+@ethereumjs/vm EVM implementation, the same one used by ganache and Remix.

 By default, if you're using Hardhat, then you're already using Hardhat Network.